 Gennaro Tomma

 is a freelance journalist.
-He writes about science, with a focus on the natural world, biodiversity, conservation, climate change, environmental and science related policies – and more.His work has appeared in The New York Times, Science, Scientific American, National Geographic, New Scientist and others.
+He writes about science, with a focus on the natural world, biodiversity, conservation, climate change, environmental and science related policies – and more.His work has appeared in National Geographic, The New York Times, Scientific American, BBC, Science, New Scientist and others.

 An archive of all the stories I wrote.
 Click on the box to read them!